gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 - Not enough categories
 - Cluttered landing pages
 - Conflicting menus on the same page
-- Not enough “how to get a task done” docs
+- Not enough "how to get a task done" docs
 - Accordion menus make things hard to find at a glance because you can only look at one bucket at a time
 - Open menus are often unorganized

 As you can see, accordion menus and flat menus both have desirable pros and undesirable cons.
-We decided to adopt an accordion menu that will eventually be fully expandable with a toggle “open/closed” button as well as allowing you to open as many or as few buckets as you want, as opposed to one at a time.
-Hopefully you’ll have the best of both worlds this way!
+We decided to adopt an accordion menu that will eventually be fully expandable with a toggle "open/closed" button as well as allowing you to open as many or as few buckets as you want, as opposed to one at a time.
+Hopefully you'll have the best of both worlds this way!

 ## RFC Process